o-daneel/Lunii_v3.RE/ANALYSIS_v3.md

    2. preapre SDMMC2
    3. mount sdcard
    4. Try to open `fa.bin`
-   5. if exists, read crc and check update crc
+   5. if exists
+      1. decipher the binary
+      2. compute Hash and check
-   6. if CRC ok : erase sectors and write main firmware
+      3. if hash ok : erase sectors and write main firmware
-   7. Close, remove update file, umount SD
+      4. close, remove update file, umount SD
-4. Read main FW CRC and check it
+4. Read main FW Hash and check it
 5. if failed, backup FW
-   1. Read backup FW CRC and check it
+   1. Read backup FW Hash and check it
-   2. if CRC ok : erase sectors and write backup firmware to main
+   2. if Hash ok : erase sectors and write backup firmware to main
    3. if any error, dead loop
-7. Init QPSI (if not done yet)
+6. Init QPSI (if not done yet)
-8. Switch to main FW
+7. Switch to main FW

 This FW contains FatFs (different config) for SD access and performs read/write to QSPI flash though commands
 It also contains storyteller identification data :
+* `0x0800BE00_0x0800BE0F` - AES DEVICE KEY
+* `0x0800BE10_0x0800BE1F` - AES DEVICE IV
-* `0x0800C000_0x0800C007` - SNU
+* `0x0800BE20_0x0800BE37` - SNU
-* `0x0800C008_0x0800C088` - Extra data ciphered ? (including second Key)
+* `0x0800BE48_0x0800BE57` - Wifi SSID
+* `0x0800BE58_0x0800BE67` - Wifi Password

 ## Main Firmware